Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Acknowledgment

-\begin{IEEEbiography}[{ }]{Brigitte Jaumard} (Senior Member, IEEE) is a professor in the Computer Science and Software Engineering (CSE) Department at Concordia University.
-Her research focuses on mathematical modelling and algorithm design (large-scale optimization and machine learning) for problems arising in communication, transportation and logistics networks.
-She is also a senior advisor for the Montreal Ericsson GAIA (Global Artificial Intelligence Accelerator) research center and the chief scientist of CRIM.
 Brigitte Jaumard was ranked among the top 2\% of scientists in her field of research according to a 2021 study based on research citations.
 She was awarded several research chairs (Canada Research Chair and Concordia Research Chair, both Tier I during the years 2000-2019).
-B. Jaumard has published over 300 papers in international journals in operations research and telecommunications. \end{IEEEbiography}
+B. Jaumard has published over 300 papers in international journals in Operations Research and in Telecommunications.